The Radius Distribution of Planets Around Cool Stars: Introduction

-The multi-transit systems of the \Kepler\ sample also offer a wealth of information regarding their formation and evolution \citep{lissauer2011,fabrycky2012b}.
-The period ratios of planets within a given system show a propensity to lie just outside of first order mean motion resonances \citep{fabrycky2012a,steffen2013}, which may be an imprint of dissipative \citep{lithwick2012,batygin2013} or stochastic mechanisms \citep{rein2012} in the formation or evolution of planetary systems.
+The architectures of Kepler planetary systems also offer a wealth of information regarding their formation and evolution.
+The masses of a subset of planets in Kepler's multi systems have been measured from the effects of mutual gravitational interactions (e.g. Cochran et al. 2011, Lithwick et al. 2012, Nesvorny et al. 2013) providing insight into the composition and atmospheric evolution of these planets \citep{wu2013,owen2013,lopez2012}.
+While more recently, individual planet masses are being measured with precise radial velocity observations \citep{marcy2014}, advancing our understanding of the compositional makeup of the Kepler planet sample \citep[e.g.,][]{weiss2014}.
 The low inferred mutual inclination of multi-transit systems \citep[$\sim 1^\circ$--$3^\circ$;][]{fabrycky2012b,fang2012} together with the relative number of single versus multi-transit systems provides constraints on the number of planets in a given system within \Kepler's discovery window, else it may be the first indication of a separate, high-inclination population of single transit systems \citep{hansen2013,fang2012}.
-Lastly, the mutual gravitational interactions within some multi-planet systems offer an estimation of the planet masses \citep{lithwick2012b} that then inform planetary compositions and atmospheric evolution scenarios \citep{rogers2011,wu2012,lopez2012}.

 In this article we focus on yet another important clue regarding the formation of the compact systems revealed by \Kepler: the distribution of planetary radii.
+Constructing the underlying distribution of planet radii from the results of a transit survey is a subtle task.
+Early in the history of transit surveys, \citet{gaudi2005} and \citet{gaudietal2005} identified many of the pitfalls inherent to this endeavor---mainly the strong period and radius biases.
+While the characteristics of the \Kepler\ survey make it less susceptible to these issues, these biases still persist and need to be accounted for.

+The radius distribution of planets as derived from the \Kepler\ survey has been the subject of a number of studies in the literature.
 The initial estimates of the planet radius distribution by Howard et al. (2012) showed a dramatic increase in the number of planets at ever smaller size.
 Citing incompleteness, however, they did not follow this trend in their analysis to planet radii smaller than 2 $\Rearth$.
-In an independent study by \citet{youdin2011}, a parametric estimation of the planetary distribution function revealed a deficit of large planets in short period orbits that would support a core accretion then migration formation scenario.
+In an independent study by \citet{youdin2011}, a parametric estimation of the planetary distribution function revealed a deficit of large planets in short period orbits that would support a formation scenario involving core accretion followed by inward migration; \citet{dong2012} report a similar finding.